Office of Research Development

 Lipidomics Shared Resource

-The Lipidomics Shared Resource includes analytical and synthetic units.
+The Lipidomics Shared Resource includes analysis and synthesis units.
 Resource personnel provide conceptual and practical training in various aspects of lipidology, qualitative and quantitative analysis of lipid components from different biological materials (cells, tissue, biological fluids), synthetic molecular tools to study lipid metabolism (functionalized and fluorescent ceramides, site-specific radioactive sphingolipids), diversified synthetic lipids and analogs for cellular, in vitro, and in vivo studies (organelle-targeting sphingolipids and organelle-targeting inhibitors of sphingolipid metabolizing enzymes).
 Resource personnel also assist investigators in experimental design, selection of lipid of interest and interpretation of the analytical results.
 Analytical approaches are based on High Performance Liquid Chromatography-Tandem Mass Spectrometry (LC/MS) technology.
 This sensitive and specific analytical methodology can be applicable to a broad spectrum of diversified chemical compositions of sphingolipids and glycerolipids.

 Mass Spectrometry Facility